samsonjs/lake/Readme.md

 Portable C99, only dep is glib, nothing to configure, no documentation!

 Install glib 2.x using your package manager, for me it's either `brew install glib` or `sudo aptitude install glib`.
-Once you have glib just run:
+Once you have glib you can build the repl:

-    $ make && ./lake
+    $ make repl && build/repl

-That will drop you at a repl.
 There are booleans, symbols, integers, strings, lists, dotted lists (pairs), lambdas, a few special forms, and some primitive functions.
+You can evaluate these as you expect in a Scheme repl:

     > #t
     #t